open-telemetry/oteps/text/trace/0189-instrumentation-layers-suppression.md

 To do so, instrumentation:

-- checks if span with same kind + type is registered on context already
+- checks if span with same kind + convention is registered on context already
   - yes: backs off, never starting a span
   - no: starts a span and registers it on the context